Farbod-Siahkali/Farbod-Siahkali.github.io/_pages/about.md

 About Me
 ======
-I am currently a Research Assistant in Prof. Vijay Gupta's Lab at Purdue University, where I investigate the application and analysis of conformal prediction in multi-view cooperative perception, trajectory optimization, and domain adaptation.
+I am currently a Graduate Research Assistant in Prof. Vijay Gupta's Lab at Purdue University, where I investigate the application and analysis of conformal prediction in multi-view cooperative perception, trajectory optimization, and domain adaptation.

 My research interests encompass: